spotify/threaddump-analyzer/README.md

 * Support parsing multiple consecutive thread dumps.

-* Show locking information as part of the analysis.
+* Include locking information in the analysis.

+* Include synchronizers in the analysis.

+* Include java.lang.Thread.State in the analysis.

+* Include "- locked", "- eliminated", "- parking to wait for", "-
+  waiting on" and any other similar lines in the analysis.

 * Auto detect if somebody copies a thread dump to the clipboard and spontaneously analyze that.